cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 *L<sub>p</sub>* is the hydraulic conductivity of the membrane and S<sub>f</sub> is the surface area.
 Relating the equation above to the linear fluid dynamics equations, it is apparent that the resistance to flow can be modeled as 1/(*L<sub>p</sub>* *S<sub>f</sub>*).
 The product, *L<sub>p</sub>* *S<sub>f</sub>*, has been called the glomerular filtration coefficient @cite tuma2011microcirculation.
 A similar reabsorption coefficient can be derived from the equations governing the reabsorption of water in the renal tubules @cite tuma2011microcirculation.

-The hydraulic permeability is computed for use in the %BioGears model using filtration coefficients reported in literature as well as surface area estimates.
+The hydraulic permeability is computed for use in the model using filtration coefficients reported in literature as well as surface area estimates.
 The surface area of the glomerular capillaries is estimated to be about 2.0 square meters per human kidney @cite valentin2002icrp.
 The surface area of the peritubular capillaries is larger than the glomerular capillaries @cite tuma2011microcirculation.
 However, how much larger is difficult to quantify.
-For the %BioGears model, it is assumed that the surface area of the peritubular capillaries is 25 percent larger than the surface area of the glomerular capillaries.
+For the model, it is assumed that the surface area of the peritubular capillaries is 25 percent larger than the surface area of the glomerular capillaries.
 Using the glomerular filtration coefficient value of 13 mL/min-mmHg for both kidneys as reported in @cite tuma2011microcirculation (6.5 mL/min-mmHg each kidney assuming an equal distribution of surface area), the hydraulic conductivity of the glomerular capillaries is calculated to be 3.67647 mL/m2-min-mmHg.
 Likewise, using the reabsorption coefficient value of 10  mL/min-mmHg for both kidneys @cite tuma2011microcirculation, the hydraulic conductivity of the peritubular capillaries is computed to be 2.91747 mL/m2-min-mmHg.

 These values are applied in the model as the resistances circled in Figure 7 and are determined using Equation 6.  *R<sub>Filt</sub>* is the membrane fluid resistance, *k<sub>p</sub>* is the permeability, and *A* is the total membrane area.